adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/b deploying to internet.md

 ```

 - Be intentional when enabling cors
-  - In production, backend shouldn't be visible to public,. so only enable cors from specific origin
+  - In production, backend shouldn't be visible to public, so only enable cors from specific origin
     - Such as frontend
 - Almost all functionality works, except for changing importance due to not being implemented in the backend yet
 - App setup: